Sea buckthorn: Planting

-Pruning

-The purpose of pruning H. rhamnoides is to train branches, promote growth and facilitate harvesting.
-Moderate pruning will increase the yield and fruiting life of the plants.
-The crown should be pruned to remove overlapping branches, and long branches should be cut to encourage development of lateral shoots.
-Mature fruiting plants should be pruned to allow more light penetration.
-Pruning is also recommended to eliminate thorns on the mature wood to facilitate harvesting.
-Pruning should be started the year trees have been planted, late winter pruning is best time.

 Propagation

 Seed propagation is not commonly used in orchards because the species is dioecious, therefore the sex cannot be determined in the seed, or prior to 3 to 4 years of growth.
-And male plants must be replaced.
+Male plants must be replaced.
 If seedlings of unknown sex are planted, it may result in an uneven distribution of male and female plants.
 To avoid this problem, excessive male plants are replaced with female plants, or vegetative propagation from mature plants of known sex is done.
 With vegetative propagation, the cuttings will bear fruit 1 to 2 years earlier than seed propagated trees and the genetics and sex are known from the mother plant.

-Sea buckthorn can be propagated using either hardwood or softwood cuttings, root cuttings, layering and suckers.
+Sea-buckthorn can be propagated using either hardwood or softwood cuttings, root cuttings, layering and suckers.
 Cross-pollination is by wind action only.
 The ratio and distance of male to female plants is important, as the number of female trees in each planting directly affects the total yield.
-Recommendations for male and female ratio vary from 6 to 12%, while the distance within which the female plant can be pollinated is about 100m.
+Recommendations for male and female ratio vary from 6 to 12%, while the distance within which the female plant can be pollinated is about 100 m.
 It has been shown that as the distance from the female plant to the male plant (polliniser) increases (64m), the yield of the female plant decreases.

 Breeding

 The large morphological diversity is a good indication for opportunities in selection of desired characteristics for a given region.
-Mass selection is still practiced in many areas, although it is gradually replaced by hybridization and polyploidy breeding.
+Mass selection is still practiced in many areas, although it is gradually replaced by hybridisation and polyploidy breeding.
 The most important characteristics that need improvement are: yield, fruit size, winter hardness, thornlessness, fruit and pollen quality and early maturity, long pedicel (to facilitate mechanical harvest) and nitrogen fixing ability.